Forensic Scientist

 How do the forensic team transport the body without destroying any crucial evidence?

-Asked by coraline medow about 7 years ago
+Asked by coraline medow over 7 years ago

 Inside a fresh body bag that's zipped up.

-Asked by Chicken Jr. over 7 years ago
+Asked by Wolf - Research for Novel over 7 years ago

 Do I need a bachelor's degree in both forensic science and Biology to become a forensic biologist, because many universities i like don't offer forensics, so i'd have to take forensics at a 2 year college and some website say i need bachelors in both